 Content Moderation Solutions

-While human review is still necessary in many situations, technology offers effective and safe ways to speed up content moderation and to make it safer for moderators.
-Hybrid models of work offer unseen scalability and efficiency for the moderation process.
+Technology offers effective and safe ways to speed up content moderation and to make it safer for moderators.
+Hybrid models offer unseen scalability and efficiency for the moderation process.

-Tools powered by Artificial Intelligence, such as Imagga’s content moderation solution, hold immense potential for businesses that rely on large volumes of user generated content.
+Tools powered by Artificial Intelligence, such as Imagga Adult Content Detection hold immense potential for businesses that rely on large volumes of user generated content.
 Our platform offers automatic filtering of unsafe content — whether it’s in images, videos, or live streaming.

 You can easily integrate Imagga in your workflow, empowering your human moderation team with the feature-packed automatic solution that improves their work.
 The AI-powered algorithms learn on the go, so the more you use the platform, the better it will get at spotting the most common types of problematic content you’re struggling with.